azdavis/azdavis.net/posts/en/karma.md

 desc: A reassuring delusion.
 ---

-There are many sayings and idioms related to the general idea of "karma" - that good things happen to good people, and vice versa:
+There are many sayings and idioms related to the general idea of "karma": that good things happen to good people, and vice versa:

 - What goes around comes around.
 - They got what was coming to them.